Career Opportunities at NCSSM-Durham

 POSITION LOCATION: Durham, NC

-POSTING DATE: Tuesday, April 28, 2026
+POSTING DATE: Friday, June 12, 2026

-HIRING SALARY RANGE: Commensurate with education and experience
+HIRING SALARY: Commensurate with education and experience

 Description of Duties:

-Humanities faculty are responsible for developing and teaching innovative and engaging humanities curricula, with a focus on interdisciplinary studies, in NCSSM’s residential and highly interactive online programs.
+Humanities faculty are responsible for developing and teaching innovative and engaging humanities curricula with a focus on interdisciplinary studies in NCSSM’s residential and highly interactive online programs.
 Faculty should plan on playing an enthusiastic role with colleagues across all campuses of the school in ongoing conversations and collaborations about ideas, goals, pedagogical methods, and authentic assessments in NCSSM’s teaching and learning environment.

 - Develop and communicate to students clear course objectives and goals;